-A new study in Nature Genetics shows that a version of a SNP in a gene called PSCA is associated with an increased risk in Asians for a type of stomach cancer known as diffuse-type gastric cancer.
+A new study in Nature Genetics shows that a version of a SNP in a gene called PSCA is associated with an increased risk in Asians for diffuse-type gastric cancer, a type of stomach cancer.

 Gastric cancer, which falls into two main categories — intestinal and diffuse — is the fourth most common type of cancer and second leading cause of cancer death worldwide.